Getting Started with 3D Printing

 More Information on Printing with Bambu Lab Printers

 Our materials are designed with every type of printer in mind, but we recognize that Bambu Lab printers have become very popular.
-All of our spools have hardened edges and will spin great in the AMS, and they all fit on the AMS Lite with no issues, with the only exceptions being spools that are larger than 1KG.
+All of our spools have hardened edges and will spin smoothly in the AMS, and they all fit on the AMS Lite without issues, with the only exceptions being spools larger than 1 kg.

-If you have a Bambu Lab machine and an AMS - we would definitely suggest mixing and matching our Panchroma PLA options to get some really cool looking prints.
+If you have a Bambu Lab machine with an AMS, we highly recommend mixing and matching our Panchroma™ PLA options to achieve some really cool-looking prints.

 Do You Have a Printer Profile for My Printer?